service¶

 spot_policy: auto

-.
-The default for services is on-demand
+The spot_policy accepts spot, on-demand, and auto.
+The default for services is auto.

-provisions instances in all configured backends.
+By default, dstack provisions instances in all configured backends.
 However, you can specify the list of backends:

 type: service